angelsk/sfCmsPlugin/README.md

 A simple CMS plugin for Symfony 1.4 that uses dynamic routing to create a (potentially multisite) sitetree - into which any module can be plugged.

+Default configuration is specified in the plugin's `config/app.yml`.

 Dependancies
 ------------